Cinnamon is pretty much a staple in most households.

 Also, high sugar levels in the blood are responsible for our desire to have a snack.

-So, adding cinnamon to your coffee can help you rein all those cravings for sweets.
+So, adding cinnamon to your coffee can help you beat all those cravings for sweets.

 Helps sickness prevention